TheShinyBunny/DPScriptVSC/README.md

 ## Language Reference

-For a full documentation of the language, go to the [Wiki on GitHub](https://github.com/TheShinyBunny/DPScriptVSC/wiki)
+For a full documentation of the language, go to the [Wiki](https://github.com/TheShinyBunny/DPScriptVSC/wiki)